Anheuser-Busch Is A Great Value

-It's no secret that AB InBev's (NYSE:BUD) revenue has been plateuing over the last few years.
+It's no secret that AB InBev's (NYSE:BUD) revenue has been plateauing over the last few years.
 The emergence and swift growth of craft brewers has placed new pressures on the company, as consumers have shied away from leading brands.
 While BUD has been making efforts to enter the craft market through acquisitions such as Goose Island and recently Devil's Backbone Brewing, the company has been unable to solve its revenue growth problem.

 The key to AB InBev's turnaround isn't its entrance into craft, but a general decline in the craft market.
 Now that the Fed has officially embarked on its interest rate hike, the craft beer market will begin to face pressure.
 Their low-scale business model will force many out of the market as capital projects become more expensive.
 Over time, consumers will also begin to feel the burden of rising interest rates and may cut back on discretionary spending.
 This financial burden on smaller brewers should give AB InBev an opportunity to take back market share and acquire some smaller competitors at a substantial discount.